 The Anzac Day Trust Fund is principally made up of State Government funding, however, donations from the broader community are welcomed.

-All donations contribute to supporting the welfare of veterans, their families and dependents, through grants made to eligible ex-service organisations in Queensland.
+All donations contribute to supporting the welfare of veterans, their families and dependents, through grants made to eligible organisations in Queensland.

 Anzac Day Trust Fund Grant Program 2025

 • Stream A: Grants up to $10,000 for retrospective reimbursement of expenditure incurred during the 2023-2024 Australian Tax Office Financial Year.
-This funding stream is only available to small ex-service organisations.
+This funding stream is only available to small organisations.

 • Stream B: Competitive grants of up to $100,000 each for innovative projects to address the needs of veterans and their dependents over a 12-month period.
 Applicants are required to demonstrate how their activities will provide improved outcomes for the veteran community.